 For kids whose notes aren’t great or who have left revision to the last minute, these revision guides are just fabulous.
 A brilliant way to take away the panic.

 GCSE students using these revision guides can cover a whole topic in less than an hour and check they are on the right track with quick tests.
 All the answers are at the back of the book, as well as a handy glossary of terms to check through.

 Here is a list of the guides available:

-These are such a handy way to revise and cover topics before your exams.
+These are such a handy way to revise and cover topics before your exams and they have the best GCSE revision tips.
 The books are laid out with timed tests to help you practice and revise in bitesize chunks – both of these are really important revision strategies and the books are a great way to prep.